Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

 * _identifiers_ is a map that contains the identifiers with the Identifier type as the key, and the string identifier as the value.

-  In each identifier pair, if either the `identifier type` or `identifier` contains a null or an empty string, the identifier is ignored by the Identity extension.
+  In each identifier pair, if the `identifier type` contains a null or an empty string, the identifier is ignored by the Identity extension.

 **Example**